raspberrypi/documentation/hardware/raspberrypi/dpi/README.md

 This setup is for the [Gert VGA adaptor](https://github.com/fenlogic/vga666).

-Note that the instructions provided in the documentation in the above GitHub link are somewhat out of date, so please use the settings below.
+Note that the instructions provided in the documentation in the above GitHub link are somewhat out of date, so please use the settings below:

 ```
 dtoverlay=vga666